Jacobhudt/CFD-Tools/OpenFOAM/perturbJ/README.md

 This is a custom application for perturbing an axial laminar profile and radial noise for initiating turbulence in a cyclic pipe.

-Based on https://github.com/wyldckat/perturbU with small modifications and conversion to work with OpenFOAMv7.
+Based on https://github.com/wyldckat/perturbU with small modifications and conversion to work with OpenFOAMv7 and OpenFOAMv2106.

 All credit to Eugene De Villiers and wyldckat.